 Ethics approval and consent to participate

 This study protocol was approved by the Ethical Review Board of the National Institute of Cancer Research and Health (NICRH/Ethics/2017/29).
 Informed written consent was taken from each patient.
-For illiterate adult patients unable to provide informed consent, an appropriate representative (such as a relative accompanying the patient) provided informed consent on their behalf.
+Trained research assistants used a structured questionnaire to conduct in-person interviews with illiterate respondents in order to gather data.
+The interviewer recorded the responses after reading the questions out loud in the local tongue.
+A literate witness, typically a family member or caregiver who was with the patient, signed the consent form on the participant's behalf after verbally obtaining informed consent.
+The ethics committee approved this procedure, which made sure that participants understood the goals and methods of the study before they participated.

 Consent for publication

 Not applicable.